wp-plugins/contact-form-7-signature-addon/readme.txt

 = 2.6.1 =
 * Bugfix : additional settings JS callback was called once more each time the form settings were submitted
-* Bugfix : fixed an issue with submit buttons when there's more than one form in a page
+* Bugfix : fixed an issue with submit buttons not working when there's more than one form in a page
+* Bugfix : fixed an issue with single forms without a signature field

 = 2.6 =
 * REALLY fixed the device ratio bug on HDPi devices like iPads